AmeryGration/dyad/docs/source/tutorials/tutorial_3.rst

 A complete population
 =====================

-Let us now synthesize a population of binary systems.
+Let us now synthesize a population of ZAMS binary systems using the distributions of Moe and Di Stefano.
 We will use the primary-constrained pairing method to synthesize the primary- and secondary-star masses [K09]_.
 According to this method we synthesize the primary-star star mass assuming that it is distributed according to the initial mass function and then synthesize the secondary-star mass using the conditional distribution of secondary-star mass given primary-star mass.